hantsy/helidon-sandbox/GS-MP.md

 ### Handle exceptions

-Like generic JAX-RS in a Java EE application, we can define a custom `ExceptionMapper` to handle the exceptions.
+Like generic JAX-RS support in a traditional Java EE application, we can define a custom `ExceptionMapper` to handle the custom exceptions.

 In this example, define an exception named `PostNotFoundException`.